dime-coin/electrumx-docs/environment.rst

 minute, so the cache can grow beyond the specified size.
 Moreover, the Python process is often quite a bit fatter than the cache size, because of Python overhead and also because leveldb consumes a lot of memory when flushing.
-So I recommend you do not set this over 60% of your available physical RAM:
+So, it is recommend you do not set this over 60% of your available physical RAM:

 .. _CACHE: